ONSdigital/ras-secure-message/API.md

 See Get messages for description of @msg_from, @msg_to and @ru

 ## `PUT /draft/{id}/modify or /v2/drafts/<draft_id>`
-Note V2 uses drafts , V1 uses draft (singular)
+Note V2 uses drafts, V1 uses draft (singular)
 This modifies an existing draft message based on msg_id.
 If the draft does not exist then an error is returned.
 The id passed in must equal the msg_id in the data else an error will be returned.